Simulating the secondary electron avalanche of MCP by Geant4: Introduction

 Experimentation is the most straightforward but usually not an efficient or convenient method for most researchers.
-On the other hand, limited by the complexity of secondary electron emission and avalanche amplification, many phenomenological models simplify relevant physics processes so that only a portion of reality~\cite{loubet1973mechanism, eberhardt1979gain} can be described, although the theoretical research started in a very early time~\cite{baroody1950theory, adams1966mechanism}.
-With the development of computer performance, numerical simulation has become an important tool in many scientific fields, which also benefits the study of MCP.
+On the theoretical aspect, limited by the complexity of secondary electron emission and avalanche amplification, many phenomenological models simplify relevant physics processes so that only a portion of reality~\cite{loubet1973mechanism, eberhardt1979gain} can be described, although the corresponding researches started in a very early time~\cite{baroody1950theory, adams1966mechanism}.
+With the development of computer performance, Monte Carlo simulation has become an important tool in many scientific fields, which also benefits the study of MCP.
 Commercial softwares like CST Studio Suite~\cite{CST} and SIMION~\cite{SIMION} have already been used in the simulation of MCP, while an open-source software is still needed and will always be welcome in the relevant research.
-In this paper, based on the open-source Geant4\cite{Geant4}, we simulate the entire multiplication of electrons inside the MCP with adding the process of secondary electron emission referring to the Furman model~\cite{furman2002probabilistic} that is minorly modified to meet our requirement.
+In this paper, based on the open-source toolkit Geant4\cite{Geant4}, we simulate the entire multiplication of electrons inside the MCP with adding the process of secondary electron emission referring to the minorly modified Furman model~\cite{furman2002probabilistic} to meet our requirement.
+With incorporating the similar method in this work, we have developed an independent program for the simulation of electron multipliers represented by MCP.~\cite{2023arXiv231005122M}

 This paper is organized in the following manner: Section~\ref{sec:theory} introduces the phenomenological model of secondary electron emission used in this work and discusses the behavior of the secondary electrons within the low-energy range.
 Section~\ref{sec:simulation_result} compares the experimental measurements with the simulation result and studies the influence of various parameters on the performance of curved-channel MCP.
 Section~\ref{sec:track_simulation} is the detailed study of the electron tracks inside the curved-channel MCP.
 At last, the entire work is summarized in Section~\ref{sec:conclusion}.